-The two compact approaches we reviewed in the previous section have issues to support all the possible combinations of triple-patterns. \kdostriples and \kdostriplesplus are weaker when the predicate is unbound, whereas the permuted trie index favors the triple-patterns where there is a trie starting with the bound elements.
-The key idea of \rdfcsa is that, if we regard the triples $(s,p,o)$ as circular strings (i.e., the $s$ follows the $o$ again), then for every possible triple-pattern there is a rotation of $(s,p,o)$ where all the bound values precede all the unbound ones.
-Thus, if we index the triples as circular strings, every possible triple-pattern can be reduced to a search for the circular strings that start with some prefix.
+The two compact approaches we reviewed in the previous section have issues to support all the possible combinations of triple patterns. \kdostriples and \kdostriplesplus are weaker when the predicate is unbound, whereas the permuted trie index favors the triple patterns where there is a trie starting with the bound elements.
+The key idea of \rdfcsa is that, if we regard the triples $(s,p,o)$ as circular strings (i.e., the $s$ follows the $o$ again), then for every possible triple pattern there is a rotation of $(s,p,o)$ where all the bound values precede all the unbound ones.
+Thus, if we index the triples as circular strings, every possible triple pattern can be reduced to a search for the circular strings that start with some prefix.
 We use the \csa to simulate a set of circular strings corresponding to all the triples of the RDF dataset.
 This approach yields a uniform search approach that will translate into not only fast, but also consistent and predictable, query times.

 We follow the convention of treating an RDF dataset as a set $\mathcal{R}$ of triples $(s,p,o)$, where $s$, $p$, and $o$ are a \subject, a \predicate, and an \object, respectively.
 Our solution is designed to work with integer identifiers (ids) for each of them, so it requires a separate dictionary to perform the translation between the original string values and the corresponding integer ids.
 Particularly, we base our solution on the same dictionary encoding proposed by HDT and also used by \kdostriples, which was described in Section~\ref{sec:stateoftheart}.
 Therefore, we assume a dictionary encoding in which subjects, predicates, and objects are integers in contiguous ranges: $s\in [1,n_s]$, $p\in [1,n_p]$, and $o\in [1,n_o]$ (note the overlapped identifiers in Figure~\ref{fig:dict}).
 While any other dictionary encoding scheme could be used for our purposes without affecting our implementation, we do take advantage of this particular encoding to perform some optimizations in join queries.